-The mission of LHI Sober Houses is to provide a physically and emotionally safe, secure, and respectful home environment to foster an alcohol and drug-free lifestyle for all members.
-Each LHI Sober Home is a group of individuals who share a common desire to stay clean and sober, a commitment to honoring the house rules and participating in the house decision-making process.
+The mission of Lowell House's Sober Houses is to provide a physically and emotionally safe, secure, and respectful home environment to foster an alcohol and drug-free lifestyle for all members.
+Each Sober Home is a group of individuals who share a common desire to stay clean and sober, a commitment to honoring the house rules and participating in the house decision-making process.
 Sober housing is an option that offers individuals peer-to-peer support to maintain long-term recovery.
-LHI operates three sober houses, each designed to accommodate a specific population; women, men, and young adult men in the city of Lowell.

 Saving Grace for women

 Saving Grace provides permanent sober housing for women over the age of eighteen.
 Saving Grace is a large Victorian house located in a quiet residential neighborhood with nearby public transportation.

 Hanover House opened in 2013, specifically for men over the age of eighteen.
 Hanover House provides permanent sober housing for 6 men.
 The house is located in a unique neighborhood adjacent to the downtown shopping and business area, and within walking distance to the north campus of the University of Massachusetts.

 Fill out an application for Saving Grace or Hanover House and fax it to 978-937-2559.

 For more information contact Diana Newell, Senior Director of Residential Services, at 978-459-8656 x143.